-(3) A key point regression network, namely PointRefine-Net, is developed to promote localization accuracy once the flying vehicle's motion continuity is checked unacceptable.
+(3) A key point regression network, namely PointRefine-Net, is developed to promote localization accuracy in the case that the flying vehicle's motion continuity is checked unacceptable.
 Then, the self-correction of error detection is realized, and both robustness and accuracy are improved simultaneously.